SebastianMeyer1989/NanoCore/README.md

 (examplary for prefix `NanoCore_Run_1`):

-Of Primary interest for the user should be the allele table "NanoCore_Run_1_allele_table.txt", the minimum-spanning-tree "NanoCore_Run_1-mst.pdf" and the log file "", all saved to the folder the script was run in. that shows the pairwise distances calculated on a cgMLST-like metric and the minimum-spanning-tree "NanoCore_Run_1-mst.pdf" in the "Output_NanoCore_Run_1_Stats/" folder, that shows the tree with all samples of this run calculated from the allele table.
+Of Primary interest for the user should be the allele table "NanoCore_Run_1_allele_table.txt", the minimum-spanning-tree "NanoCore_Run_1-mst.pdf" and the log file "NanoCore_Run_1.log", all saved to the folder the script was run in.
+These show the pairwise distances calculated on a cgMLST-like metric, the tree with all samples of this run calculated from the allele table and a list of the complete output of the NanoCore run.
 Of secondary interest are probably the other pdf-files found in the "Output_NanoCore_Run_1_Stats/" folder, that show different statistics of the run as well as heatmaps of excluded genes.
 Nevertheless, for completeness here we list everything NanoCore produces: